-We recognise this method has flaws, but it’s the method most tasters in Australia have been reared on and it’s what most Australian whisky producers are now familiar with.
+We recognise this method, and scoring generally, is flawed.
+But this is the method most professional tasters in Australia have been reared on and it’s what most Australian whisky producers are now familiar with.
 Our main point of departure is that we’ve dropped the 10 ‘appearance’ points you find in professional comps – we don’t think they’re relevant – and added those points to balance.
 Because zen, right?

 The price of a whisky is something we factor in when scoring, but it’s not our primary concern.
 We’re more interested in judging each whisky on its tasting merits.
-But if the price is out of whack, we’ll let you know.
+But if the price of a whisky is out of whack, we’ll let you know.
 Equally, you’ll know if we think something is great value.

 - $$$$ = $450-1200

 - 73 – 79 = No glaring flaws, but perhaps lacking in character, complexity and balance.

 - 80 – 85 = Good juice.
 Put this in my glass and I’m happy.
 Tasty and ticks the boxes.

 - 85 – 89 = Very good juice.
 You’d highly recommend this to friends and buy them a round if it’s not too pricey.

 - 90 – 95 = Outstanding whisky.
 Displays the very best characters of its style.
 So good you don’t want to share.